 - 1. Tournaments, meets and games sponsored by non-educational groups or individuals unless sanctioned by the NFHS and CIAC.
-Participation in meets games or tournaments is prohibited unless a member school, conference, or group of member schools is the sponsor.
+Participation in meets, games or tournament is prohibited unless a member school, conference, or group of member schools is the sponsor.
 No member school shall participate in any tournament, game or other contest from which any non-school organization derives a financial profit from ticket sales or other directly related revenue source. - 2.
-Tournaments, meets and games which are post-season contests (in determining the meaning of the term post-season, season shall be defined as printed in the Eligibility Rules of the Conference) with the exception of those sponsored by CNESSPA; - 3.
-Tournaments, meets and games played on Sundays, either home or away. - 4.
-Tournaments, meets and games which are inter-sectional beyond New York, New Jersey and New England and tournaments, meets and games which involve teams from more than six (6) states, except for tournaments, meets and games which are permitted in Section A. 5., 7., and 8. of this Article;

-5. Football games played after December 1, unless they are postponed regularly scheduled contests or CIAC Football Playoff games which must be held no later than the second Saturday after Thanksgiving Day.
+Tournaments, meets and games which are post-season contests (in determining the meaning of the term post-season, "season" shall be defined as printed in the Eligibility Rules of the Conference ) with the exception of those sponsored by CNESSPA; - 3.
+Tournaments, meets and games played on Sundays, either home or away, EXCEPT that the CIAC Board of Control, upon request from a sport committee, may grant permission on a case-by-case basis to pre-schedule the final game of a state tournament when the site necessary to conduct the championship is only available on a Sunday.
+This exception is limited to the final game only in a sport championship and is not extended to any regular season game, league tournament or event nor any other student activity. - 4.
+Tournaments, meets and games which are intersectional beyond New York, New Jersey and New England and tournaments, meets and games which involve teams from more than six (6) states, except for tournaments, meets and games which are permitted in Section A. 5, 7, and 8 of this Article; - 5.
+Football games played after Thanksgiving Day, unless they are postponed regularly scheduled contests or CIAC Football Playoff games which must be held no later than the third Saturday after Thanksgiving Day.